Meditation for Climate Activists and the Climate Conscious: Session 1, Fall 2024

 Connecting to your breath and body

-Join us Monday, November 11th at 10 AM for the first guided mediation session “Connecting to your breath and body ” of this Fall 2024 series.
+Join us Monday, November 11th at 10 AM for the first guided meditation session “Connecting to your breath and body ” of this Fall 2024 series.
 This season, meditation guide Anaïs G. Duplan will provide you with some postures and breathing techniques that you can use in times of strife.
 This 60-min online meditation series hosted by Anaïs G. Duplan will take place on a bi-weekly basis from November to December, 2024.
 Each meditation session will begin with a talk by Anaïs G. Duplan, followed by guided yoga postures (yin, long durational holds), breathing techniques (pranayama), and a discussion and Q&A session.

 This season will focus on the following themes: (1) Connecting to your breath and body, (2) Noticing tension and inviting release, (3) Witnessing another and being witnessed, and (4) Breathing through conflict, inspired by Jennifer Patterson’s The Power of Breathwork.